Aaris03Khan/NavtechTask/README.md

 - Clone the repository into your local folder.
 - Makee sure you have the latest NPM version installed.
-- Once the repo is cloned, access the folder via terminal or VS code terminal and change directory to the cloned folder.
+- Once the repository is cloned, access the folder via terminal or VS code terminal and change directory to the cloned folder.
-- type the command `npm i` to install all the packages
+- Type the command `npm i` to install all the packages
-- once installed, run the app by typing the command `npm start`.
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+- Once installed, run the app by typing the command `npm start`.
+Open [http://localhost:3000](http://localhost:3000) to view it on your browser.

 ## Folder Structure